sopra-group-05/Client/README.md

 ## Illustrations

-In this section you can the the main user flow of the interface and how it interacts with each other.
+In this section you can have a look the the main user flow of the interface and how different views interacts with each other.

 ### Login and Register
 To play our version of the game Just One you first need to create a new user account.
 With that account you will be